oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Holder-Selected Disclosures and is transported in a JWT, the HS-Disclosures JWT, for presentation alongside the SD-JWT.
-The Verifier can verify that all disclosed claim values were part of the original, issuer-signed SD-JWT.
+The Verifier can verify that all disclosed claim values were part of the original, Issuer-signed SD-JWT.
 The Verifier will not, however, learn any claim values not disclosed in HS-Disclosures.

 While JWTs for claims describing natural persons are a common use case,